Education & Training

 Paying it forward: Why manufacturers and suppliers must train the next generation

-By Mark Humphlett Infor
+November 7, 2016 by Mark Humphlett Infor

 Nov.
 7, 2016 – Much has been written recently about the skills gap issue in manufacturing.
 Despite this spotlight on the issue, and some grassroots initiatives to emphasize science, technology, engineering and math (STEM) curriculum in public schools, little meaningful impact has been achieved.